 Implementing a low-carb diet is an effective way to lose body fat.
 Many people think cutting back on fat is the trick to fat loss, but it's not.
 There are actually studies that compare low-carb and low-fat diets, and you'll be surprised by the results!
 The study shows that a high percentage of the fat lost on low-carb diets is abdominal fat, which is the most dangerous kind.

-My advice is to reduce your carb intake.
-Cut back on potatoes, pasta, rice, breads, pastries, sweets, sweetened drinks (sodas).
+So if weight loss is your goal, consider reducing your carb intake.
+Cut back on potatoes, pasta, white rice, white bread, pastries, sweets, sweetened drinks (sodas).
+Get most of your carbs from green veggies and complex carbohydrates.
 And eat more fat!
 Fat doesn’t make you fat.
 Bad nutrition and lack of exercise do.
 Focus on eating healthy fats like avocados, eggs, salmon, nuts, etc.

 Tip #4 - Eat more protein